 FEMA to Help Pay Funeral Costs for COVID-19-related Deaths

-In early April, FEMA will begin providing financial assistance for funeral expenses incurred after Jan.
+On April 12, FEMA will begin providing financial assistance for funeral expenses incurred after Jan.
 20, 2020 for deaths related to coronavirus (COVID-19) to help ease some of the financial stress and burden caused by the pandemic.
 The policy was finalized today, and FEMA is now moving rapidly to implement this funeral assistance program nationwide.

 To be eligible for COVID-19 funeral assistance, the policy states:

 - The applicant must be a U.S. citizen, non-citizen national, or qualified alien who incurred funeral expenses after Jan.
 20, 2020 for a death attributed to COVID-19.

 - If multiple individuals contributed toward funeral expenses, they should apply under a single application as applicant and co-applicant.
 FEMA will also consider documentation from other individuals not listed as the applicant and co-applicant who may have incurred funeral expenses as part of the registration for the deceased individual.

 - An applicant may apply for multiple deceased individuals.

 - The COVID-19-related death must have occurred in the United States, including the U.S. territories and the District of Columbia.